art-media-science/art-media-science.github.io/index.md

 * Artwork lending or donation contracts.
 Are you lending or donating art to a museum?
 We can help provide object-oriented aspects of negotiating with museums for loans and gifts.

 * Guidance on materials.
 Do you have an ambitious commission or complicated treatment?
 We provide guidance on materials, both in traditional and emerging technologies, for artists  and conservators.

+### If it’s art to you, I can help if you are curious about it and want to know how best to preserve it.